 Permits & Insurance

 The VALENCIA Trail Race is an insured and permitted event.
-Thank you to USDA Forest Service for their support for permits, and to Star Financial via Road Runners Club of America for event insurance coverage.
+Thank you to USDA Forest Service for their support for permits, to the land developers and owners for their support, and to Star Financial via Road Runners Club of America for event insurance coverage.

 Disclaimer: Please note that race information here represents what is planned for the VALENCIA Trail Race.
 Locations, course variations, and changes may apply depending on conditions, availability, and improvements.
 We strive to make the best experience for the runners.
 Thank you for understanding.